Puppy’s First Hike: Safety And Adventure

 Mind Your Puppy's Behavior around Other Hikers and Wildlife

 When encountering other hikers or wildlife on the trail, it's important to mind your puppy's behavior.
-Keep your puppy on a leash and under control to avoid any or disturbances.
+Keep your puppy on a leash and under control to avoid any issues or disturbances.
 Be considerate of others on the trail, giving them space to pass and respecting their enjoyment of the natural surroundings.
 When encountering wildlife, maintain a safe distance and avoid any actions that could provoke or harm them.

 Avoid Disturbing Native Animal Habitats

 While hiking, it's important to respect and avoid disturbing native animal habitats.
-This means not approaching or touching wildlife, staying on designated trails to prevent trampling or damaging vegetation, and not leaving behind any or waste that could attract animals.
+This means not approaching or touching wildlife, staying on designated trails to prevent trampling or damaging vegetation, and not leaving behind any food or waste that could attract animals.
 By respecting their habitats, you contribute to the preservation of these ecosystems for future generations.

 Emergency Planning